Burntroll/gcp-build-up/README.md

 In this project, an organizational structure table is built and then a monthly budget is defined with some triggers for the indicated email.
 Next, a BigQuery export is set up that sends the billing data to a BigQuery dataset.

+In the end it shows how to make the dashboard customization

 ### Tools

 ---